brisa-build/brisa/packages/docs/building-your-application/building/node-server.md

 > [!TIP]
 >
-> Although you can still use the Bun tooling to start your application in Node.js, if you want, you can use `node build/server.js` to start your application with Node.js.
+> Although you can still use the Bun tooling to start your application in Node.js, if you want, you can use `NODE_ENV=production node build/server.js` to start your application with Node.js without Brisa CLI.

 ## Custom server